 "Big glen" Garden

 At nearly an acre, the "Big Glen" garden/farm in Highland Park is our largest and most productive, capable of providing 80,000 servings per year to homeless shelters and local residents.
 Corporate, small groups, and neighbors support this effort by volunteering nearly 5,000 hours per season!
 It is located on land graciously loaned by the Detroit Rescue Mission.

 We never miss an opportunity to help other organizations that are involved in the daunting task of re-building neighborhoods, increasing food-security and reducing blight.
 Buckets of Rain has the equipment, connections, and experience to help other gardens get over the hardest part-- getting started!
 Read more.....

 We've set-up various self-serve community gardens in Highland Park and Detroit.
 Starting in late 2017 we began enlarging our most popular self serve garden and making it family friendly.
 It will be fenced and gated and have kiddie sized toys, benches, and tables so Mom can gather some vegetables without having to worry about the safety of the 'wee' ones.
 It will become "Isla's Garden".

-"Clinic to Farm to Table"
+"Clinic to Farm to Patient"

-The number of participants in the CFT program is expected to be 100 next year from the SAY Clinic and the nearby free HUDA Clinic is to come on board next spring as well.
+The number of participants in the CFP program is expected to be 100 next year from the SAY Clinic and the nearby free HUDA Clinic is to come on board next spring as well.